conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 S3_REGION=eu-west-1
 ~~~

-To configre Laravel to use S3 as a disk driver we need to enable S3 driver in the file config/filesystems.php:
+To configure Laravel to use S3 as a disk driver we need to enable S3 driver in the file config/filesystems.php:

 ~~~
 's3' => [